Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Acknowledgments

-{\bf Funding Declaration.} The first author is supported by the National Natural Science Foundation of China, No. 12101296, Guangdong Basic and Applied Basic Research Foundation, No. 2024A1515012348, and Shenzhen Basic Research Special Project (Natural Science Foundation) Basic Research (General Project), Nos.
+The authors are supported by Guangdong Basic and Applied Basic Research Foundation, No. 2024A1515012348, and Shenzhen Basic Research Special Project (Natural Science Foundation) Basic Research (General Project), Nos.
 JCYJ20220530112814033 and JCYJ20240813094919026.
-The corresponding author has no funding to report.

-{\bf Contribution Declaration.} The first author was primarily responsible for the numerical Lyapunov structure and exponential ergodicity of the STM \eqref{stm}.
-The corresponding author mainly conducted the weak error analysis for the BEM \eqref{bem}.
-All authors reviewed the manuscript.
+We also thank the referees for numerous constructive suggestions.